felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

                  (const :tag "Database is writable" nil)))

 (defcustom bbdb-auto-revert nil
-  "If t revert unchanged database without prompting.
+  "If t revert unchanged database without querying.
-If t and `bbdb-file' has changed on disk, while you have not modified the database in memory, the database will be automatically reverted without prompting you first.
-Otherwise you will be asked.
+If t and `bbdb-file' has changed on disk, while the database has not been modified inside Emacs, revert the database automatically.
-But if `bbdb-file' has changed while you have made changes in memory as well, you will always be asked."
+If nil or the database has been changed inside Emacs, always query before reverting."
   :group 'bbdb
-  :type '(choice (const :tag "Revert unchanged database without prompting" t)
+  :type '(choice (const :tag "Revert unchanged database without querying" t)
                  (const :tag "Ask before reverting database")))

 (defcustom bbdb-check-auto-save-file nil